Hello fellow Analysts,

 Normal (Gaussian) Distribution and Standard Deviations.

-If you present the cycle (lead) time of the cards that went through your board as a normal (Gaussian) distribution, you should have a bell-shaped curve, known also as the Bell curve.
+First, the normal (or Gaussian) distribution is part of the probability theory.
+If you present the cycle (lead) time of the cards that went through your board as a Gaussian distribution, you should have a bell-shaped curve, known also as the Bell curve.
 The average cycle time of all cards would be the mean of your curve (pointing at the top of the bell).

 From a statistical point of view, 68% of all the values are within 1 standard deviation of the mean, 95% are 2 standard deviations from the mean and 99.7% are 3 standard deviations from the mean.

-Note: For simplicity, I’m skipping details as formulas, calculations, constants values and the different cases of the normal distribution, skewed to the left or right, normalized and so on.
+Note: For simplicity, I’m skipping details as formulas, calculations, constant values and the different cases of the Gaussian distribution, skewed to the left or right, normalized and so on.
 If you are missing this information and want to to know more, just get back to me and I would love to follow up with you.

 How to apply the Normal (Gaussian) Distribution into our daily work with Kanbanize.